nikita-shamrai/hagmanJava/README.md

-# hagmanJava
+# hangman
-Small console hagman game.
+Basic console Hagman game.
 Works with russian alphabet.
-Start main method and follow the instructions in console.
+**Start Main.main() method and follow the instructions in console.**